 Jonathan Cole, baritone, is from Dallas, Texas and is proud to have sung with the Old North Festival Chorus for six seasons.
 He has performed with organizations including Central City Opera, Boston Lyric Opera, Odyssey Opera of Boston, Boston Youth Symphony Orchestra, Newburyport Choral Society, Boston University Opera Institute, College Light Opera Company, and CU New Opera Works.
 Jonathan has sung more than thirty opera and music theatre roles, highlights including Ford, Mercutio, Guglielmo, Pirate King, and Marcello.
 An avid supporter of new music, Jonathan has performed lead roles in collaboration with Jake Heggie, Tobias Picker, and the late Stephen Paulus and has performed staged and workshop premiers of operas by William Bolcom, Lori Laitman, and Libby Larsen.
-As an arts administrator, Jonathan serves as the Program Director of Boston University Tanglewood Institute (BUTI), an organization for which he has also taught on the vocal faculty.
-Jonathan holds degrees from Baylor University, Boston University, and the Boston University Opera Institute, and has completed coursework toward a Doctor of Musical Arts in Voice and Pedagogy at the University of Colorado Boulder.
+As an arts administrator, Jonathan has served as the Program Director of Boston University Tanglewood Institute (BUTI), an organization for which he has also taught on the vocal faculty.
+Currently, he is Director of Special Events for the Fort Worth Symphony Orchestra, in Fort Worth, Texas.